Learn How To Win On YouTube With Our Creative Guide

 Combine Audio and Visual

 Audio mentions of your brand are associated with brand lift.
-In fact, video with audio and visuals saw two times higher brand awareness and three times higher ad recall.
+Video with audio and visuals saw two times higher brand awareness and three times higher ad recall.

 That way, even if someone’s not interested in watching, they still might hear what you have to say.